omnect/omnect-device-service/README.md

 }
 ```

-#### Status user consent
+#### Current reported user consent status

 The module reports the status for a required user consent.
-The module sends for this purpose a request to the cloud as reported property in the module twin.
+For this purpose the module sends a reported property to the cloud.

 ```
 "user_consent_request": [